Joseph’s Response to Pharaoh’s Dreams

 “The wisdom to interpret dreams is not my own, but God will answer — He will put in my mouth an answer that will give Pharaoh peace.”

 “And Joseph said to Pharaoh, ‘Pharaoh’s dreams are one; God has told Pharaoh what He is about to do.
-The seven healthy cows are seven years, and the seven healthy ears are seven years; it is the same dream’” (Ibid.
+The 7 healthy cows are 7 years, and the 7healthy ears are 7 years; it is the same dream’” (Ibid.
 41:25,26).

 Later, Joseph tells Pharaoh: